Nuclear Waste Watch

 Review Details Key Principles and Policy Points Discussion papers and backgrounders Timeline and Synopsis

 December 2022 - Natural Resources Canada stated that the release of the final Radioactive Waste Policy would be delayed until 2023.
 On March 27 2023 the Minister issued a statement that the policy would be released "in the coming days".
-What for it HERE.
+Watch for it HERE.

 April 5.
 2022 - A national collaborative public interest groups released "An Alternative Policy for Canada on Radioactive Waste Management and Decommissioning."
 The Radioactive Waste Review Group is submitting the alternative policy and a meeting request to Jonathan Wilkinson, Minister of Natural Resources Canada.
 The Alternative Policy mirrors in order and content a draft policy released in February 2022 by Natural Resources Canada (NRCan).
 However, the Alternative Policy integrates important changes to bring the policy in line with fundamental principles of transparency, safety and the public good.